jalovatt/lighthouse-tinyapp/README.md

 # TinyApp

-## Problem Statement
+This project aims to replicate the behavior of URL-shortening sites like https://goo.gl/.

-Replicate the behavior of URL-shortening sites like (https://goo.gl/)[https://goo.gl/].
+Once registered, users can shorten URLs, view URLs they've shortened along with visitor data for each, edit URLs, or delete them entirely.

-## Expected Usage
+## Usage

 - Clone and `npm install` this repository.
-- 'npm start` or `node tinyapp.js` to start the server.
+- `npm start` to start the server (uses _nodemon_).
-- Direct your web browser to [localhost:8080/]
+- Direct your web browser to [localhost:8080/](localhost:8080/)